 Daily swimming distances vary considerably from one trip to the next.

-While the majority of our trips cover an average of 3-6km per day, usually split between one morning swim and one afternoon swim, we also have several Short Swims options and introductory trips with shorter daily swim distances.
+The majority of our trips cover an average of 3-6km per day, usually split between one morning swim and one afternoon swim, however, we also have several Short Swims options and introductory trips with shorter daily swim distances.
 At the other end of the scale, we also have a number of Long Swims trips and Distance Training Camps which include daily swim distances of 7-8km.

 Please use the filters on our Trip Search page to find the daily swim distance that is just right for you.

 While the daily swim distances may be more than you're used to swimming in a single session, there are a couple of reasons why you may surprise yourself with how far you can swim on your trip.